 Definitely a huge benefit.

-But, like WordPress auto-install, having one company manage your domain name, email, and hosting can make things just a bit easier.
+But, like WordPress auto-install, having one company manage your domain name, email, and hosting can make things much more convenient.
 Several of my friends & clients do this – and it works well for them.
+Their domains are cheap and their email is straightforward.
+They’ll also integrate with Google Apps if that’s your jam.
+They even offer bookkeeping & accounting services nowadays.

 GoDaddy offers the full gamut of services and ties them all in together well.
 Check out their services here.

+But – GoDaddy has the scale and resources to preemptively tackle security problems that smaller hosts can’t work with.
 This feature has to do with their huge scale (they have plenty of technology directed at thwarting spam and hackers), but also with GoDaddy’s restrictive policies (which will be a Con) but for now it also keeps out spam and the attacks.
+They’ve recently acquired Sucuri – the go-to the web security company.

 And that’s a good thing.